kubb-labs/kubb/docs/config/overview.md

 # Options

 This page is a reference to the different options you can use for configuring your Kubb config.
-By setting the following options you can override the default behaviour of Kubb and even extend it with your own plugins.
+By setting the following options you can override the default behavior of Kubb and even extend it with your plugins.

 ::: info INDEX